Friday, November 11, 2011

 The Beat / The English Beat - I Just Can't Stop It

-The Beat’s 1980 debut album I Just Can’t Stop It reached number 3 in their native UK; in the US the album went to number 142 on the Billboard Hot 200.
+The Beat’s 1980 debut album I Just Can’t Stop It reached number 3 in their native UK; in the US the album went to number 142 on the Billboard Album chart (with a fourteen week total run).
 The record was very popular among the alternative movements on college campuses, and it was also critically well received.

 Side one opens with “Mirror in the Bathroom”, a single that reached number 4 on the UK charts.
 It opens with a rapid fire drumbeat and a smooth sax.
 The lyrics always gave me the impression of drugs (cocaine) and addiction; it could be symbolic in some ways too as in addicted to another person or to one‘s own vanity (thus the mirror and glass top tables to watch yourself eat).